NigarumOvum/NASA-App-React/README.md

 ## Description:
 I Built this Web App the Model View Controller (MVC) architecture to render the UI components logic with React.
-For the beauty I'm working with CSS, Styled Components, AOS, Bootstrap, Reactstrap.
+For the beauty I'm working with CSS, AOS, Bootstrap, Reactstrap.

 Used Fetch to request images, videos & pictures of the day from the oficial NASA API using Async/await functions to render it in a reactstrap UI.